 Assessment is the process of collecting evidence and making judgement on the extent and nature of progress towards the performance requirements set out in a standard or learning outcome.
-Assessment in a competency-based system is the process determining whether a employee meets the prescribed standard of performance, i.e. whether they demonstrate the competency level required at each level within the competency structure, (Skills Matrix/Job Models) Schedule "B".
+Assessment in a competency-based system is the process determining whether a competency level required at each level within the competency structure, (Skills Matrix/Job Models) Schedule "B".